-Enslaved African Americans were property that could be bought, sold, and separated from their families by their white owners; they were generally not taught to read or write, and generally owned no property; they suffered many kinds of abuse and if they ran away from their masters, they could be punished.
+Enslaved African Americans were property that could be bought, sold, and separated from their families by their owners; they were generally not taught to read or write, and generally owned no property; they suffered many kinds of abuse and could be punished if they were caught after running away from their masters.
+A number of slave rebellions resulted from these harsh conditions.

+Many enslaved Africans became skilled artisans, such as cabinetmakers, coopers, and ironworkers and could be hired out to work.

-Some Africans came to America as indentured servants or sailors and were freed when their service was completed; some former slaves were granted freedom; states in the North adopted gradual emancipation (no enslaved people appear in the 1790 Massachusetts census); free African Americans could have families, own property, and earn a living.
+Some Africans came to America as indentured servants or sailors and were freed when their service was completed; some former slaves were granted freedom and some in the North took legal action to obtain their freedom (e.g., in Massachusetts, Elizabeth Freeman, Quock Walker, and Prince Hall).

-Explain the development of colonial governments and describe how these developments (e.g., legislative bodies, town meetings, and charters on individual freedoms and rights) contributed to the Revolution.
+States in the North adopted gradual emancipation (for example, Massachusetts outlawed slavery in 1783 and no enslaved people appear in the 1790 Massachusetts census); free African Americans could have families, own property, hold jobs, and earn a living.

+Suggested Primary Sources for Topic 1 in Appendix D

+Colonial Williamsburg: History and Citizenship (1700s)

+George Washington’s Mount Vernon: Slavery (c.
+1790s)

+Slavery at Monticello: Paradox of Liberty (c.
+1790s)

-Topic 2: Reasons for revolution, the Revolutionary War, and the formation of government
+Topic 2.
+Reasons for revolution, the Revolutionary War, and the formation of government

-Supporting Questions: Were the colonists justified in rebelling against Great Britain?
-Why did most Native Peoples side with the French against the British?
+Supporting Questions: Why did most Native Peoples side with the French against the British in the French and Indian Wars?
+Were the colonists justified in rebelling against Great Britain in the American Revolution?

 Explain the reasons for the French and Indian War and how its costs led to an overhaul of British imperial policy; explain key British policies and the colonial response to them.